fiqus/narosky_api/README.md

 # NaroskyApi

 The Fiqus bio species API :bird: :herb: done with :heart:
+This app is focused to be an Open API for biological species and part of a quizzes game about birds.

 ## Run with Docker
   * Change in `dev.exs` the database `hostname:` from localhost to `"postgres"`.